 Q: What is considered a General Biology course?

-A: General Biology courses are commonly named General, Cellular, Molecular, or Human Biology.
+A: General Biology courses are commonly named General, Cellular, or Molecular Biology.
 These courses will be considered as meeting the General Biology prerequisite.
 Labs are recommended, but not required.
 Biochemistry will not be accepted as a biology course and can only be used to satisfy the chemistry requirement.

 Q: What is considered a Chemistry course?